JorjaFox/website/_posts-old-blog/2009-10-12-jorja-fox-executive-producer.md

 Credit: RattleTheCage.org

-This work is <em>not completed</em>, so it's not certain exactly what everyone's role/involvement will be.
+This work is _not completed_, so it's not certain exactly what everyone's role/involvement will be.
 As with all things, it may not happen, but either way, it's nice to see Jorja still slogging away for the world.